 Safety in Nara

 Each year around 150 visitors to Nara Deer Park are injured by the deer.
+Use this Nara, Japan travel guide to keep the following in mind.
 As I mentioned above, they are wild animals, and although they can be very sweet and fun to feed, they have been known to chase, bite, kick, and even tackle people who taunt or hurt them.
 To stay safe while feeding the deer, don’t taunt them with food.
 If you pull out food to feed them, give it to them quickly, and then raise your hands up in the air when you’ve run out of biscuits to give them.
 The deer have learned to back off when you put your hands up in the air.
 Keep your pockets zipped and store away all valuables, as the deer like to stick their noses in peoples jacket pockets in search of food.
 We saw someone’s ¥10,000 yen notes being devoured by a deer, and the person couldn’t get them back in time before they were swallowed up!

 If you start to panic or try to run from the deer, they will chase you because they think you are playing with them, which we witnessed twice while we are there.
 Both people who freaked out were teenagers, and had ignored the signs about not running.
 As soon as they took off running, the deer followed, and more joined in until they had about 20 deer bounding after them, which obviously scared the screaming teenagers even further.
 Thankfully, some knowledgable people intervened and distracted the deer with biscuits while the kids ran off.